Kitt3ncw/Team1/README.md

 # 🏎️ AI Racing Car Game Enhancement

-## 📌 What We're Doing
+## 📌 Program Description

-Our project is based on an AI-powered racing car game.
-We aim to enhance the gameplay experience by introducing **gold coin collection mechanics** , **the ability for cars to move backward** and **the function that upgrade the vehicle**.
+Our game's demo is based on an open-source project from GitHub.
+Starting from the main menu, players can choose between two different modes.
+During the game, players and AI opponents start on the same track and race against each other.
+By overtaking the opponents and securing a better rank, players can win the game.
+We aim to enhance the gameplay experience by introducing **Fuction of driving backwards** , **the ability for the buttons** and **the multiple gameplay**.

-### Key Features:
-- 💰 **Coin Collection**: Players can collect coins while racing.
-A player wins by either:
-  - Completing a full lap, **or**
-  - Collecting **Target coins**.
-- 🔁 **Backward Movement**: To prevent players from getting stuck at borders or tight spots, we added the ability for cars to move in reverse.
-- 🚗 **Vehicle upgrade**
-  - Use the coin to upgrade the vehicle!

-These additions aim to make the game more dynamic, user-friendly, and fun.

 ---